Coton de Tulear Temperament: What's Good About 'Em, What's Bad About 'Em

 If you don't want to deal with...

-- "Separation anxiety" (destructiveness and barking) if left alone too much
+- "Separation anxiety" (destructiveness and barking) when left alone too much

 - Shyness or suspiciousness in some lines, or when not socialized enough